Introduction to housing justice

 IIED is working with partners to promote housing justice across three lines of work, through initiatives that enhance the capabilities and mobilisation of grassroots groups, influence housing policy and practice, and forge alliances and advocacy strategies to influence global and local processes.

-Our work has generated and shared in-depth knowledge about the dynamics affecting the housing experiences of the urban poor living in informal settlements in cities across the global South, produced through collaborative partnerships with grassroots and civil society organisations and networks, as well as key national and international stakeholders.
+Our work has generated and shared in-depth knowledge about the dynamics affecting the housing experiences of people facing housing injustices in cities across the global South, produced through collaborative partnerships with grassroots and civil society organisations and networks, as well as key national and international stakeholders.

 What has IIED done?